Skip to main content

 2. Click Edit in the Organization-Wide Defaults area.

-Now, let’s see how this external org-wide default change affects what folks actually see in the Salesforce org and in the Ursa Major Partner portal.
+Now let’s see how this external org-wide default change affects what people actually see in the Salesforce org and in the Ursa Major Partner portal.

 Add Opportunities to the Navigation Menu

-In order to see opportunities in the Ursa Major Partner portal, we first have to add the opportunity object to the portal’s navigation menu.
+In order to see opportunities in the Ursa Major Partner portal, you first have to add the Opportunity object to the portal’s navigation menu.

 1. From Setup, enter Digital Experiences in the Quick Find box, then select All Sites.